Volume 26, Issue 6 (2024) JAST 2024, 26(6): 1347-1358 | Back to browse issues page

 XML Print

-The current research aimed to valorize Tunisian cork oak acorn starch extracted by hot water soaking method in dairy industry and to evaluate the effect of its incorporation into milk on the evolution of rheological, sensorial and microbiological properties of fermented dairy product during refrigerated storage.
+The current research aimed, first, to valorize Tunisian cork oak acorn starch extracted by water soaking method in dairy industry.
+The effect of its incorporation into milk on the evolution of rheological, sensorial and microbiological properties of stirred yogurt during refrigerated storage was, also, evaluated.
 No significant effect was observed on fermentation parameters of the acorn starch added product.
 During 28 days of refrigerated storage, the incorporation of acorn starch did not affect the post-acidification and the viability of the lactic starter cultures.
-Moreover, acorn starch added fermented product exhibited a lower syneresis value and a higher consistency when compared to untreated control and that incorporated with industrial modified starch.
+Moreover, the treated stirred yogurt exhibited a lower syneresis value and a higher consistency when compared to the untreated control and that incorporated with industrial modified starch.
 The findings revealed that acorn starch incorporation extended the shelf life of the final product by about 6 days.
-Despite its yellow color none appreciated by the panel, acorn starch added product gained the highest overall acceptability scores.
+Despite its less appreciated color (3.67±0.5), acorn-starch-added yogurt product gained the highest overall acceptability scores (4.11±0.6) by the panel.

 Article Type: Original Research | Subject: Food Science and Technology